shotgunsoftware/tk-core/docs/overview.rst

 The toolkit core platform includes the following systems:

-- A standard Shotgun authentication API which centralizes user interaction and persistance of authentication information.
+- A standard Shotgun :ref:`authentication API<authentication>` which centralizes user interaction and persistence of authentication information.

-- A Descriptor API which handles remote resource management, code and config and distribution and connects the Toolkit platform to Shotgun, the Shotgun App Store, git and other systems.
+- A :ref:`Descriptor API<descriptor>` which handles remote resource management, code and config and distribution and connects the Toolkit platform to Shotgun, the Shotgun App Store, git and other systems.

-- APIs for launching applications, creating plugins and managing the launch of the Toolkit Platform.
+- APIs for launching applications, creating plugins and managing the :ref:`launch and initialization<init_and_startup>` of the Toolkit Platform.

-- A set of Core APIs to manage file system naming conventions, folder creation and managment of the current work area.
+- A set of :ref:`Core APIs<core_api>` to manage file system naming conventions, folder creation and management of the current work area.

-- Base interfaces for Toolkit Apps, Engines and Frameworks.
+- Base interfaces for Toolkit :ref:`Apps, Engines and Frameworks<sgtk_platform_docs>`.

 Who is this documentation for?